sseller2/bn/stevenQuestions.md

 Although escaping in this way may work, it is considered best practice to encode the path to prevent different interpretations of the path between different browsers.

-This can be accomplished via JavaScript's `encodeURI()` function:
+This can be accomplished via JavaScript's `encodeURI()` function, which outputs:

     %2Fshop%2Ffireplace-glass-doors%2Fpage1.html

-You would then enter that as your Category URL Key and the browser will decode it automatically and treat it as a normal link.
+You would then enter that as your "Category URL Key" and any browser will decode it automatically and treat it as a normal link.

-Online utility I use to encode/decode URL's manually:
+Online util to encode/decode URL's:

     http://meyerweb.com/eric/tools/dencoder/